-Here is a common list of questions we have compiled to allow you to better understand some of the specialized terms that you may be unfamiliar with regarding mortgages.
+Here is a common list of questions we have compiled to allow you to better understand some specialized terms that you may be unfamiliar with regarding mortgages.
 The questions include information about second mortgages, private lending, and home equity loans among other things.

 Can I Stop a Foreclosure